rogue0137/wwcsf-algos/topics/trees-graphs.md

 # Trees and Graphs

 This is a more advanced topic that builds especially on [Linked Lists](https://github.com/elaguerta/wwcsf-algos/blob/master/topics/linked-lists.md).
 We recommend that you get comfortable with Linked Lists before tackling trees and graphs.
-That said, if you have experience manipulating and traversing the DOM tree in a web development context, you already have a good foundation to start your study of trees and graphs.

 ## Go to:
  * [Resources](#resources)